arr-ai/arrai/docs/tutorial/shell.md

 ```

 Observe that the prompt changes from `@>` to `>` to indicate that it's awaiting
 further input.
-Here's a more cmomplex example.
+Here's a more complex example.

 ```arrai
 @> let v = (x: 1, y: 2, z: 3);